Blog icon

 • a four-year scholarship package of $46,000 per annum (2024 rate)

-• a four-year Project Expense and Development package of up to $13,000 per annum
+• a four-year Project Expense and Development package of approximately $13,000 per annum

-• a three-month or 60-day full-time equivalent Industry Engagement component
+• a 60-day Industry Engagement component provided by the industry partner

 • supervision by the host university, CSIRO and an industry partner.